 - Not offering up enough healthy praise for jobs done well by ourselves or others.

-For the sake of this article I am not so worried about the why this problem came to be a problem.
+For the sake of this article we need not be so worried about the why this problem comes to be a problem.
 We cannot do much about the past except do well for our present.

-I realize that on a bad day, there isn’t much of anything that I will perceive as good enough.
-This isn’t right, that isn’t right, they aren’t right, life isn’t right..
-There must be some ideal that I am connected to and absolutely everything is missing it’s mark.
+If perfectionism is a problem, on a bad day there isn’t much of anything that will be perceived as good enough.
+This isn’t right, that isn’t right, they aren’t right, life isn’t right.
+In this case there is some ideal that we are connected to and absolutely everything is missing it’s mark.
 This can set off a cascade of disappointment, anger, or possibly self-pity.

 The Stress of Perfectionism